IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 At this point, although we copied an existing architecture - we have not reused any of the content we copied.
 So the tasks you have performed could just have easily been done on an initially empty new architecture.
 So let's focus more on the reuse.
 To do this we will look at the two artifact types that were populated in the asset we copied: **AOD - IT System View** and an associated **AOD - Usage Scenario**.
 You should take some time to read through the [description of Architecture Overview](https://github.com/IBM/itaa-docs/blob/master/docs/enterprise/Artifact-Details-ITAA.md#architecture-overview) within IT Architect Assistant's  User Guide!

 One of the reasons for selecting this asset for reuse was the usage scenario text that follows the solution for Insurance claim processing.
-There are many elements to this solution to the one we are trying to solve.
+There are many elements in this usage scenario that align with the scenario we are trying to solve.

 Click on **5.1.4 Usage Scenario in the ToC**.
 Next click on **Automotive Claims Processing**.
 When you look at this diagram you will note a set of **step** labels.